-Boeing's former CEO Muilenburg denied millions in severance
+Boeing's fmr.
+CEO Muilenburg denied millions in severance but keeping millions as well

-A big money severance package is off the table for Muilenburg.
+A big money severance package is off the table for Muilenburg but he is still getting millions

-Boeing's former CEO Dennis Muilenburg, who resigned last month after 30 years with the planemaker amid the Max Jet 737 crisis, is being denied millions.
+Boeing's former CEO Dennis Muilenburg, who resigned last month after 30 years with the planemaker amid the Max Jet 737 crisis, is being denied millions in severance but will

 Continue Reading Below